Sophula/ansible/Task4_Docker/README.md

   - *Pushed my nginx docker image to docker hub, added description:*

   ![image_2022_03_08T18_41_32_838Z](https://user-images.githubusercontent.com/85607071/157311292-48948c15-511b-4eee-a36d-0040bc4a869d.png)

+  EXTRA 4.1.
+Integrate your docker image and your github repository.
+Create an automatic deployment for each push.
+(The Deployment can be in the “Pending” status for 10-20 minutes.
+This is normal).

   5. Create docker-compose file.
 Deploy a few docker containers via one docker-compose file.
   - *Created docker-compose.yml file*